naemon/naemon.github.io/documentation/usersguide/passivechecks.md

 Passive checks are useful for monitoring services that are:

 <ul>
-<li>Asynchronous in nature and cannot be monitored effectively by polling their status on a regularly scheduled basis
+<li>Asynchronous in nature and cannot be monitored effectively by polling their status on a regularly scheduled basis</li>
-<li>Located behind a firewall and cannot be checked actively from the monitoring host
+<li>Located behind a firewall and cannot be checked actively from the monitoring host</li>
 </ul>

 Examples of asynchronous services that lend themselves to being monitored passively include SNMP traps and security alerts.
 You never know how many (if any) traps or alerts you'll receive in a given time frame, so it's not feasible to just monitor their status every few minutes.